antoniolofiego/CloudCertNotes/README.md

 Feel free to contribute with your own notes if you find something that could be useful for everyone!

+**Please note:** These notes are updated in the way I study for the various exams.
+They probably are not a standalone study tool, as I do not write down repeating material across different notesets.
+For example, most of the services are covered in the Solutions Architect - Associate exam, so you will not find detailed explanations in the Certified Developer - Associate notes, as it assumes familiarity with the previous material.

 | Certification Name                  |         Link         |    Status     |
 | ----------------------------------- | :------------------: | :-----------: |
 | AWS Certified Cloud Practitioner    | https://git.io/JJv6B |  Complete ✔️  |